-Notes on Grants and Scholarships:
+Notes on Financial Aid and Scholarships:

 - Please note that all supporting tax and other documents should be sent to FACTS directly, not to The Heights.
 Supporting documentation is required and your application will not be considered complete until its submission.

 - Documentation Required: 2018 tax return, including 2018 W-2

 - Documentation Requested but not Required: 2019 W-2

 - For new upper school students, applications for grants and scholarships, along with supporting documentation, are due by Friday, January 10, 2020.

 - For new lower and middle school students and all returning students, applications for grants and scholarships, along with supporting documentation, are due by Monday, January 27, 2020.

 - Aid and scholarship decisions, along with admissions decisions, will be mailed jointly on February 27th, 2020.

 - Upper School: $29,755